On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

+Notice that this represents a limiting value for all collection of segments that are arranged into chains, and that this result does not require specific hypotheses on $ I $. \end{example}

 Suppose, in complete contrast, that such a constant $ c = \max_{i} (\beta_i - \alpha_i) $ is equal to zero; this means that every segment $ s_i $ collapses to a point $ \xi_i $.
 Even if these nodes are distinct, the problem \eqref{eq:histopolation} becomes ill-posed, as the matrix \eqref{eq:Vandermonde} becomes the zero matrix.
-This situation can be resolved by placing the normalization factor $ |s_i| $ in the histopolation conditions, as discuessed in \cite{BEfekete}.
-An immediate continuity argument, together with the mean value theorem, shows that the Vandermonde matrix \eqref{eq:Vandermonde} converges (in an entry-wise sense) to the nodal Vandermonde matrix based upon the nodes $ \{ \xi_1, \ldots, \xi_d \} $.
-The well-established nodal theory \cite{BeckermannConditioning,SSCconditioning} hence ensures that Theorem \ref{th:cheby tool3} holds even in this limit.
+This situation can be handled by placing the normalization factor $ |s_i| $ in the histopolation conditions and considering the normalized case.
+If one imposes that the limiting nodes $ \{ \xi_1, \ldots, \xi_d \} $ are pairwise distinct, by an immediate continuity argument and the mean value theorem, one deduces that the problem has a unique solution \cite{BEfekete}, and Corollary \ref{cor:normalizedC1} implies that the corresponding matrix is exponentially ill-conditioned.
+However, the same continuity argument shows that the Vandermonde matrix \eqref{eq:Vandermonde} converges (in an entry-wise sense) to the nodal Vandermonde matrix based upon the nodes $ \{ \xi_1, \ldots, \xi_d \} $ and written with respect to the monomial basis.
+The well-established results concerning the ill-conditioning of the monomial basis for the nodal theory \cite{BeckermannConditioning,SSCconditioning} therefore give a different proof of the exponential ill-conditioning in this limit.